pjdevs/cppclasscreator/README.md

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+No know issues you can add some in Issues part.

 ## Release Notes

-Users appreciate release notes as you update your extension.

-### 1.0.0
+### 0.0.1

-Initial release of cppclasscreator
+- Initial release
+- Added a shortcut Ctrl.Cmd+Alt+C
+- Basic template in hpp and cpp files